-We recommend that the ground for exclusion be accompanied with extensive guidance or a definition to prevent the incorrect rejection of asylum applications on the basis of this ground.
+2.37.
+We recommend that the ground for exclusion be accompanied with extensive guidance or a definition to prevent the incorrect rejection of asylum applications on the basis of this ground alone.

-iv.
-Entry via means other than through a port of entry23
+C. (iv) Entry via means other than through a port of entry

+2.38.
 This strict application of this ground for exclusion has the potential to violate Article 31 of the UN Convention on the Status of Refugees, to which South Africa did not enter a reservation.
 Article 31 provides that:-

-'REFUGEES UNLAWFULLY IN THE COUNTRY OF REFUGE
+"REFUGEES UNLAWFULLY IN THE COUNTRY OF REFUGE

-1. The Contracting States shall not impose penalties, on account of their illegal entry or presence, on refugees who, coming directly from a territory where their life or freedom was threatened in the sense of article 1, enter or are present in their territory without authorization, provided they present themselves without delay to the authorities and show good cause for their illegal entry or presence.

-2. The Contracting States shall not apply to the movements of such refugees restrictions other than those which are necessary and such restrictions shall only be applied until their status in the country is regularized or they obtain admission into another country.
-The Contracting States shall allow such refugees a reasonable period and all the necessary facilities to obtain admission into another country.'

-We accordingly recommend that this ground for exclusion be removed or implemented only with a high degree of flexibility in relation to the requirement for "good cause", so as not to violate the principle of non-penalisation for unlawful entry.
+- 1. The Contracting States shall not impose penalties, on account of their illegal entry or presence, on refugees who, coming directly from a territory where their life or freedom was threatened in the sense of article 1, enter or are present in their territory without authorization, provided they present themselves without delay to the authorities and show good cause for their illegal entry or presence. - 2.
+The Contracting States shall not apply to the movements of such refugees restrictions other than those which are necessary and such restrictions shall only be applied until their status in the country is regularized or they obtain admission into another country.
+The Contracting States shall allow such refugees a reasonable period and all the necessary facilities to obtain admission into another country." - 2.39.
+In our experience many asylum seekers are not aware where official port of entries are.
+We accordingly recommend that this ground for exclusion be removed or implemented only with a high degree of flexibility in relation to the requirement for "good cause", so as not to violate the principle of nonpenalisation for unlawful entry.

-v.
-Failure to apply for asylum within 5 days24
+C. (v) Failure to apply for asylum within 5 days

+2.40.
 The exclusion from refugee status for failing to apply for asylum within 5 days is another country may violate both the principle of non-refoulment and the principle of non-penalisation for unlawful entry.